SSoelvsten/bdd-benchmark/README.md

 ## Verification

 ### Picotrav [BDD]
-This benchmark is a small recreation of the _Nanotrav_ example provided with the CUDD library.
+This benchmark is a small recreation of the *Nanotrav* example provided with the CUDD library [[Somenzi2015](#references)].
 Given a hierarchical circuit in (a subset of the) [Berkeley Logic Interchange Format (BLIF)](https://course.ece.cmu.edu/~ee760/760docs/blif.pdf) a BDD is created for every net; dereferencing BDDs for intermediate nets after they have been used for the last time.
-If two _.blif_ files are given, then BDDs for both are constructed and every output net is compared for equality.
+If two *.blif* files are given, then BDDs for both are constructed and every output net is compared for equality.

 BDD variables represent the value of inputs.
 Hence, a good variable ordering is important for a high performance.
 To this end, one can use various variable orderings derived from the given net.

-- `INPUT`: Use the order in which they are declared in the input _.blif_ file.
+- `INPUT`: Use the order in which they are declared in the input *.blif* file.

 - `DFS`: Variables are ordered based on a DFS traversal where non-input gates are recursed to first; thereby favouring deeper nodes.